briangordon/CelesteExtractor/README.md

 ```
 cp -r ~/Library/Application\ Support/Steam/steamapps/common/Celeste/Celeste.app/Contents/MacOS/Content/Graphics/Atlases ~/Desktop
 cd ~/Downloads/CelesteExtractor/CelesteExtractor
-dotnet run `find /Users/brian/Desktop/Atlases/ -type f -name "*.data"`
+dotnet run `find ~/Desktop/Atlases/ -type f -name "*.data"`
 ```

+It won't print any output so be patient.
 Each converted .png file will be placed in the same directory as its original .data file.
 The total PNG-compressed size of Celeste's graphics assets is about 310MB.